Aravinthyan/.config/README.md

 # neovim

-Install latest version of neovim (master).
+Install the latest release of neovim by following the instructions [here](https://github.com/neovim/neovim#install-from-source).

 Install all plugins as follows:

 ```
 :PackerCompile